newchuyalong/libgdx-learning/Manual-project-setup.md

 public class DesktopGame {
 	public static void main (String[] args) {
-		new LwjglApplication(new Game(), "Game", 480, 320, false);
+		new LwjglApplication(new Game(), "Game", 480, 320);
 	}
 }
 ```

 This code creates an LwjglApplication, gives it an instance of your game, a title, and size.
-The "false" means we aren't using OpenGL ES 2.0 (we will use 1.0/1.1).

 To run the game on the desktop, right click the project -> Debug As -> Java Application.
 You should get a black window titled "Game".